pytorch/executorch/examples/README.md

 A user's journey may commence by exploring the demos located in the [`portable/`](./portable) directory.
 Here, you will gain insights into the fundamental end-to-end workflow to generate a binary file from a ML model in [portable mode](../docs/source/concepts.md##portable-mode-lean-mode) and run it on the ExecuTorch runtime.

+## Demo of Llama 2 and Llama 3

+[This page](./models/llama2/README.md) demonstrates how to run Llama 2 7B and Llama 3 8B models on mobile via ExecuTorch.
+We use XNNPACK to accelerate the performance and 4-bit groupwise PTQ quantization to fit the model on Android and iOS mobile phones.

 ## Demo of Selective Build